rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 Step one should be done regularly in order to detect urgent changes soon after they happen.

-- Can it be automated?
-- What things is HPC ML responsible to keep up to date?
 - What are the types of things that have a version?
 - Can the list be automatically generated?
+- Can it be automated and do we want to?
+- What things is HPC ML responsible to keep up to date?
 - How can we iterate through each thing and check its version?
 ## 2. Evaluate impact of each new version